 \subsubsection{Performance comparison under different illuminations}

 We evaluated the traditional methods and the deep learning-based methods trained with UBFC-rPPG dataset.
-For traditional methods, we followed the settings of iPhys\cite{iphys}, except that the skin pixel value range is replaced according to different lighting conditions.
-Therefore, the frequency range of raw signal between 0.7 to 2.5 Hz was extracted.
-For deep learning-based methods, we used the best model trained by the protocol mentioned in Section II to cross test the Lighting dataset.
-For a fair comparison, we used the same window size of 8 sec and step size of 1 sec for the evaluation protocol of traditional methods.
+For traditional methods, we followed the settings of iPhys\cite{iphys}, except that the skin pixel value range changed according to different lighting conditions.
+Therefore, the frequency range of the raw signal between 0.7 to 2.5 Hz was extracted.
+For deep learning-based methods, we used the best model trained by the protocol mentioned in Section II to cross-test the BH-rPPG dataset.
+We used the average HR for the evaluation protocol of traditional methods.